 Many of us who live in New England have probably experienced superficial frostbite or frostnip, as it’s sometimes called.
 Your skin feels like pins and needles and may be pale and numb.
 Ignore it and stay out a little longer and your skin will feel hard and frozen.
 If you get out of the cold at this point, when your skin thaws it will probably turn red and blister, but hopefully, you won’t have any lasting damage.

-If frostbite goes deeper, your skin will become white, blue or blotchy and the tissue underneath will be hard and cold and have no feeling.
-If deeper tissue is frozen and blood vessels are affected, you may also have damage in your tendons, muscles, nerves and bones.
+If frostbite goes deeper, your skin will become white, blue or blotchy and the tissue underneath will be hard and cold and have no feeling and if deeper tissue is frozen and blood vessels are affected, you may also have damage in your tendons, muscles, nerves and bones.
 In the worst-case scenario, tissue dies (gangrene) and amputation may be necessary to prevention infection.

 All degrees of frostbite should be evaluated by a medical professional,